 What Is Solar Panel Leasing?

 Many leading solar panel companies offer solar leases as a more cost-effective way for customers to sign up for a solar system.
-Under this agreement, you make monthly lease payments and get full access to all solar power generated, which helps lower your utility bills.
+Under this agreement, you make monthly lease payments and get full access to all solar power generated, which helps lower your utility bills and makes installing solar worthwhile.

 Solar leasing works best for homeowners who can’t afford the high upfront costs of purchasing solar panels or the responsibility of ongoing maintenance.
 With solar leasing, you can invest in some of the best residential solar panels without a large initial payment and still benefit from long-term savings.
 Your solar company will even handle any upgrades and repairs at no cost.